 Kayvan Sadeghi is a member of the firm’s Securities Litigation, Enforcement, and White Collar Criminal Defense Group.
-He represents leading global companies and financial institutions in securities and complex commercial litigation.
+He represents leading global companies and financial institutions in complex litigation.
 He also represents corporate and individual clients in regulatory enforcement matters and investigations conducted by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Senate, and state attorneys general.

 Mr. Sadeghi has substantial experience representing clients in the financial, energy, and media industries.
-In addition to securities litigation and enforcement matters, he maintains a broad practice defending high-stakes litigation involving antitrust, civil RICO, and state consumer protection and false advertising claims, among others.
+In addition to securities litigation and enforcement matters, he maintains a broad practice defending high-stakes litigation involving contract disputes, antitrust, civil RICO, and state consumer protection and false advertising claims, among others.

 Mr. Sadeghi regularly appears before state and federal courts, and in arbitration.
 He is admitted to practice in New York, in U.S. District Courts for the Southern and Eastern Districts of New York, and in U.S. Courts of Appeals for the Second and Ninth Circuits.